Eygliers

 Eygliers (/fr/; Occitan: Aigliers) is a commune in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.

 Geography

 The river Guil forms all of the commune's southeastern and southern borders; the Durance forms part of its western border; most of the human settlements in the commune are located in its southwestern part, near the confluence of the two rivers.
+The commune lies to the northwest of the larger town Guillestre, and encloses the fortress town Mont-Dauphin.